- To deliver products and services relevant to you

 Regardless of whether you've included the contact details of your references, we will always contact you first for confirmation before getting in touch with your references.

-If you have said that we can, we will send you marketing emails to keep you aware of what we’re up to and to help you see and find our products.
-Typically, this includes our monthly email newsletters about similar products or services (e.g. new support guides, company news).
+If you have said that we can, we may send you marketing emails to help you see and find our products.
+Typically, this may include email newsletters about similar products or services (e.g. new support guides, company news).
 You will always have the option to unsubscribe from these emails at any time, simply by clicking the "Unsubscribe" button located at the bottom of each email newsletter.
 More information on this is available here: https://ico.org.uk/for-organisations/marketing/

 If you make a purchase through our online checkout facility, you will have the opportunity to opt in or out of this.
 If you wish to opt out of marketing emails at any other time, you can get in touch with the Ossila office (please see the "Contact Us" section).